oasis-tcs/odata-vocabularies/vocabularies/Org.OData.JSON.V1.md

 Query stream values of media type `application/json`, returning an OData primitive value

-Extracts an OData primitive value from the `input` JSON value:
+Extracts a single OData primitive value from the `input` JSON value:
-- If `path` only consists of child member and single subscript operators and identifies a single scalar JSON value (string, number, boolean, or `null`) within `input`, it returns the identified single value cast to an OData primitive value (see below).
+- If `path` only consists of the root selector followed by member and index selectors and identifies a single scalar JSON value (string, number, boolean, or `null`) within `input`, it returns the identified single value cast to an OData primitive value (see below).
-- If `path` identifies multiple nodes within `input` (by using recursive descendant, wildcard, array subset, or array filter expressions), identifies an object or array, or does not identify any node, the function returns `null`.
+- If `path` identifies multiple nodes within `input` (by using descendant, wildcard, union, array subset, or filter selectors), identifies an object or array, or does not identify any node, the function returns `null`.
 - If `input` is not a valid JSON value, the function returns `null`.
-- If `path` is `null`, not a valid [JSONPath expression](#Path), or does not match the structure of `input`, the function returns `null`.
+- If `path` is `null`, not a valid [JSONPath expression](#Path), or does not match the structure of `input` (for example applying an index selector to a scalar value), the function returns `null`.

-If a single non-null scalar JSON value is identified by `path` within `input`, the function returns that value as a primitive value of type
+If a single non-null scalar JSON value is identified by `path` within `input`, the function returns that value as an OData primitive value of type
 - `Edm.String` if the value is a JSON string
 - `Edm.Boolean` if the value is `true` or `false`
 - `Edm.Decimal` with unspecified precision and floating scale if the value is a JSON number